rocristoi/minecraft-discord-linker/wiki.md

 - **Account Linking**: Players can link their Minecraft usernames with their Discord accounts through simple commands.
 - **MySQL Database Integration**: Scalable integration for managing user mappings.
 - **Discord Bot Integration**: Handles commands issued in Discord and manages account synchronization.
+- **Groups**: Give roles on discord based on the user's primary group in luckperms.
 - **Detailed Configurations**: Easily customizable settings for enhanced control.
 - **Titles and Notifications**: Provides in-game titles and notifications for various events.
 - **Cooldown Bypass Permissions**: Permissions for players to bypass cooldowns on commands.